SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Methods

 The simulations are conducted on the 160-core high-performance computing cluster at Tsinghua University for over four months.
 During the simulation, the lift coefficient is monitored to ensure steady-state convergence.
 Only cases with lift coefficient fluctuations below 0.0005 over the last 10 outer iterations are included in the final dataset.
 As a result, 28,856 valid wing flow fields are obtained.
-Fig. \ref{fig:wingff} demonstrates the $C_p$ fields on the surface of and around several wings in the dataset, where complex flow structures such as multiple shock waves can be observed.

-The wing shapes, aerodynamic coefficients, surface flow, and 3D volume fields are available for model training.
-Besides the raw files output from the solver, the surface mesh and flow quantities are prepared for processing with ML models.
-The simulation mesh on the wing surface is first interpolated to a reference mesh.
-In the spanwise ($j$-direction), 128 cross-sectional planes are sampled with even spacing, and tips are excluded.
-For each cross-section ($i$-direction), a fixed set of normalized chordwise positions $\{(x/c)_i\}$ s is used for both the upper and lower surfaces, and the tail edge is represented only with one cell.
-The reference mesh along the wing surface is then unfolded as shown in Fig. \ref{fig:unfold}, resulting in a final surface grid of $256 \times 128$ points per wing.
-It has been validated that omitting the tip and interpolating the grid introduces an error of less than 0.1\% in global aerodynamic coefficients.

-The surface flow data includes pressure and friction coefficient distributions, where the latter is decomposed into streamwise part $C_{f,\tau}$ in the $x$-$y$ plane, and the spanwise part $C_{f,z}$, in the $z$-direction.
-The values of the coefficients are non-dimensionalized with their maximum and minimum values.
-Since flow variables are stored in the cell center, they are interpolated to the center of the reference mesh.
-A cell-center reference mesh is also calculated to have the same size as the surface values.

-Table \ref{tab:files} provides a summary of the data.
-Considering the data size, direct download via Huggingface is provided for files marked in the table, which are sufficient to predict the surface flow and aerodynamic coefficients crucial to design optimization.
-The other files are the raw data from the solver, which are planned to be available via university storage upon reasonable request to the authors.